Yukon: A Slice of Active Living

 The temperatures were the coldest I had ever experienced with the icy wind penetrating the multiple layers I had on.
 My hands froze instantly each time I took my gloves off to snap a quick photo.
 At one point my right hand succumbed to the cold.
 A testament to the many photos I had taken.

 I quickly sought cover indoors and found a hot water tap to run my hands under to restore blood flow.
 I subsequently got frost freeze and lost feeling in the tips of two fingers for a few days.
 There is no time to mess around and it’s essential to come prepared for the most extreme of weather.

-Despite the cold, I found a balance between exploring outdoors and recuperating indoors with a much needed bowl of soup and a few cups of the favoured, locally brewed – Bean North Coffee.
+Despite the cold, I found a balance between exploring outdoors and recuperating indoors with a much-needed bowl of soup and a few cups of the favored, locally brewed - Bean North Coffee.